-The Biker shape was a little less than optimal, since it sticks out farther than it needs to at the corners.
+Bike helmets actually last a lot longer than marketers would want you to think.
+This study showed with lab testing that helmets can last for decades.
+But the Biker shape was less than optimal, since it sticks out farther than it needs to at the corners.
 That was a style thing, since the best shape for a helmet is essentially round.
-The straps and d-rings are likely to be fine still, unless you were unlucky enough to get one of the 1977 ones shipped with the plastic d-rings.
-In that case I would recommend that you buy a new helmet and pitch the Bell Biker immediately.
+The straps and d-rings are likely to be strong still, unless you were unlucky enough to get one of the 1977 ones shipped with the plastic d-rings.
 In a really hard yank the plastic fails, and one ring will pull inside the other.
-Bell was replacing them on request for a while, and I think they should have done a recall, but that was in the days before the Feds got involved, and we had no reports of injuries when a plastic d-ring failed.
-If you have used your Biker a lot, the straps are probably fraying by now, indicating a need to replace, and the fitting foam has long since crumbled (it can be replaced).
+If you have used your Biker a lot, the straps are probably fraying by now, indicating a need to replace, and the fitting foam has long since crumbled or been replaced.

 There are now newer helmet models available with very nicely rounded shapes and good vents.
-You can check them out if you prize the round shape of your Biker and want something that does not look like Lance Armstrong would be wearing it in a race.
+You can check them out if you prize the round shape of your Biker and want something that does not look like a racer would be wearing it.
 We have those rounder models identified in our helmets for the current season page.
-You will also find that the less expensive discount store models are often rounder and smoother than those you see in bike shops.

 This page was revised on: October 26, 2020.